Tanya Reynolds

 Tanya Louise Reynolds (born 4 November 1991) is an English actress.
 She landed her first major role as a series regular on the Sky 1 comedy-drama Delicious (2016–2019).
-Reynolds gained further prominence for portraying Lily Iglehart on the Netflix comedy-drama Sex Education (2019–2021), where she was a part of the main cast in the first three series.
-Reynolds was named as one of Screen International's Stars of Tomorrow 2020.
+Reynolds portrayed Lily Iglehart on the Netflix comedy-drama Sex Education (2019–2023), where she was a part of the main cast in the first three seasons.
+Other credits include Outlander (2017), Death in Paradise (2017), Emma (2020), Dodger (2022), The Baby (2022), I Hate You (2022), and The Decameron (2024).

+In 2024, she was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role, for her performance in the play A Mirror at the Trafalgar Theatre.

 Early life

 Reynolds was born and raised in Hemel Hempstead, Hertfordshire.
 Her father was a builder and her mother was a sign writer.
 She is of half English and half Italian descent.
 Her first experience in acting was at the age of four in the school nativity.

-Reynolds attended the Oxford School of Drama, after winning a fully-funded scholarship, and purportedly conceded that otherwise she would not have been able to afford the drama school fees.
+Reynolds attended Royal Holloway, University of London and the Oxford School of Drama, after winning a fully-funded scholarship which enabled her to afford the drama school fees.
 Reynolds graduated in 2015.